celery/celery/docs/userguide/configuration.rst

 #. ``ttl_seconds``

     Time-to-live (in seconds) for results before they expire.
-Default is disabled, meaning results are not expired.
-The DynamoDB table must have Time to Live enabled for expiry to work.
-Time to Live will be enabled on the table if ``ttl_seconds`` is set; otherwise, Time to Live will be disabled.
+The default is to not expire results, while also leaving the DynamoDB table's Time to Live settings untouched.
+If ``ttl_seconds`` is set to a positive value, results will expire after the specified number of seconds.
+Setting ``ttl_seconds`` to a negative value means to not expire results, and also to actively disable the DynamoDB table's Time to Live setting.
 Note that trying to change a table's Time to Live setting multiple times in quick succession will cause a throttling error.
-More details can be found in the
-    `DynamoDB TTL documentation <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html>`_
+More details can be found in the `DynamoDB TTL documentation <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html>`_

 .. _conf-ironcache-result-backend: